yssource/rhai/README.md

 "Davis" in record == true;
 'X' in record == true;
 'C' in record == false;

+// Strings can be iterated with a 'for' statement, yielding characters for ch in record {
+    print(ch);
+}
 ```

 The maximum allowed length of a string can be controlled via `Engine::set_max_string_size`